Ivan's Place

 Where's Joe?
 Swipe at then (1997) Los Angeles Daily News conservative columnist Joe Gelman, on his nasty attitude on feminists.
 (October 13, 2009)

-Even Rocket Science Isn't Rocket Science A challenge to the arrogant and the smug.
+On humility: Even Rocket Science Isn't Rocket Science A challenge to the arrogant and the smug.
 (June 4, 2010)

 Letters My letters to the editor, mostly during the Reagan years.